NijiDigital/gyro/README.md

 | `-h` | `--help` | Prints help | ☑️ | ☑️ |
 | `-v` | `--version` | Prints the current version number of DBGenerator | ☑️ | ☑️ |

-_Legend: ✅ Mandatory flag for this platform / ☑️ Optional flag usable for this platform / ➖ Not applicable for ths platform_
+_Meaning of the symbols: ✅ Mandatory flag for this platform / ☑️ Optional flag usable for this platform / ➖ Not applicable for ths platform_

 ## Annotating your `xcdatamodel`